Elvira Fernández, vendedora de tiendas

-Elvira Fernández, vendedora de tiendas is a 1942 Argentine comedy film directed by Manuel Romero.
+Elvira Fernández, vendedora de tiendas is a 1942 Argentine comedy film directed by Manuel Romero during the Golden Age of Argentine cinema.
 It stars Paulina Singerman, Juan Carlos Thorry, Tito Lusiardo and Sofía Bozán.
 The film is about the daughter of a millionaire store owner, who organizes a worker strike.

 Plot

 Paulina, the daughter of the millionaire owner of a store, becomes employed at the store under an assumed name.
 She investigates the injustices of the workers and leads a strike, forcing her father and the store operators to bring about improvements in working conditions.